Roasted Salmon with Chickpeas, Zucchini and Red Pepper

 - Total Time

 This recipe holds up well for several days in the fridge, and reheats well.
 Work it into other meals, or enjoy as is.

-- 1 pound(s) uncooked skinless wild salmon fillet, cut into 4 equal pieces
+uncooked skinless wild salmon fillet1 pound(s), cut into 4 equal pieces

 fat-free plain Greek yogurt4 Tbsp

 - Combine paprika, coriander, cumin, salt and pepper in a small bowl; mix well to combine and set aside

 - Combine zucchini, red pepper, onion and chickpeas on a large sheet pan (12- X 16-in); add 1 Tbsp oil and 4 tsp spice mixture.
 Toss well to coat evenly and then spread in a single layer; bake 20 minutes.